djessich/cookbook-pyload/TESTING.md

 chef exec rake style:chef
 ```

-## Spec Testing
+## Unit Testing

-Unit testing is done by running Rspec examples.
-Rspec will test any libraries, then test recipes using ChefSpec.
-This works by compiling a recipe (but not converging it), and allowing the user to make assertions about the resource_collection.
-The tests can be performed by issuing
+Unit testing is performed with [ChefSpec](http://sethvargo.github.io/chefspec/).
+ChefSpec is an extension of Rspec, specially formulated for testing Chef cookbooks.
+Chefspec compiles your cookbook code and converges the run in memory, without actually executing the changes.
+The user can write various assertions based on what they expect to have happened during the Chef run.
+Chefspec is very fast, and quick useful for testing complex logic as you can easily converge a cookbook many times in different ways.
+All unit tests can be executed by issuing

 ```shell
 chef exec rake spec